filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-asynchronous-systems.md

 # Testing Asynchronous Systems

-In the [previous section](./testing-app-with-collaborator-services.md), we tested an application that directly depends on another application's HTTP API.
+In the [previous section](./testing-app-with-collaborator-services.md), we tested an application that directly depends on another application's HTTP API;
-In that scenario, we mocked the external public API with an HTTP mock server.
+we mocked its public API with an HTTP mock server.
-In this section, we'll explore another variation of testing our application that indirectly depends on other services through asynchronous messaging.
+This section will explore another scenario - testing an application that depends on other services through asynchronous message bus.

 ## Example: Event-Driven Customer Management Application